owulveryck/blog/content/post/hip-terraform-part-I.md

 The idea was to transform the "Terraform" cli tool into a micro-service thanks to gRPC.

 This post is the second part of the experiment.
 I will go deeper in the code and see if it is possible to create a brand new utility, without hacking Terraform.
-The idea is to import some of the packages that compose the binary and create my own service based on gRPC.
+The idea is to import some packages that compose the binary and create my own service based on gRPC.

 # The Terraform structure